viviandotdev/ObsidianVault/20 Sources/Raindrops/All bookmarks/The Many Worlds of Enough - More To That.md

 ---

 Source URL:: https://moretothat.com/the-many-worlds-of-enough/
-Status:: #🟥
+Status:: #🟨
+Tags:: #❤️ #
 Medium:: #source/article

 ### The Many Worlds of Enough - More To That

-Enough is elusive because when you reach it, you&#39;re no longer the person that once desired it.
+Enough is elusive because when you reach it, you're no longer the person that once desired it.

 #### Highlights